deankoch/UYRW_data/NHDPlus.knit.md

 }
 ```

-Note that holes in this watershed boundary polygon can emerge if the catchement boundaries don't perfectly align - eg. try
+Note that holes in this watershed boundary polygon can emerge, when the catchement boundaries don't perfectly align - *eg.* try
 plotting `st_union(uyrw.catchment)`.
 These are filled using the *fill_holes* function in the `smoothr`package.

 ## data prep

-With the watershed boundaries and projection defined, we can now transform the rest of the data and derive the main stem line geometry.
+With the watershed boundaries and projection so defined, we can now transform the rest of the data.
+Files fetched by `nhdplusTools`

-Files fetched by `nhdplusTools` may include some invalid geometries (self-intersections) and features lying outside this watershed, so
+may include some invalid geometries (self-intersections) and features lying outside this watershed, so we clean up the sfc objects
-we clean up the sfc objects before continuing
+before continuing.

 ```r